jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 25:
+This version fixes a memory leak.
+Updated the tank list for Terra.

 ### Version 24:
 Tank Exporter now loads all tanks in the extended pkg files.